Elements of a Las Vegas, Nevada DUI

 - Impairment DUI: An impairment DUI is another avenue for a prosecutor.
 While .08 is an automatic DUI, the law also allows for convictions if you are too impaired to be driving.
 It is possible to get a DUI conviction for being at a .05 if you were too impaired to drive.
 Proving an impairment DUI is much more difficult but is possible.
 Often prosecutors will be relying on driving indicators and the Standardized Field Sobriety Test.

-There are several ways a Nevada DUI Attorney can push back on these areas.
+There are several ways a Las Vegas DUI Attorney can push back on these areas.
 If you've been arrested for a DUI in Nevada, contact Goodwin Law Group, PLLC today for a free initial consultation.
 We can discuss your case and go over some of these elements.

 1. Except as otherwise provided in subsection 2, a person convicted of violating the provisions of NRS 484C.110 or 484C.120 must not be released on probation, and a sentence imposed for violating those provisions must not be suspended except, as provided in NRS 4.373, 5.055, 484C.320, 484C.330 and 484C.340, that portion of the sentence imposed that exceeds the mandatory minimum.
 A prosecuting attorney shall not dismiss a charge of violating the provisions of NRS 484C.110 or 484C.120 in exchange for a plea of guilty, guilty but mentally ill or nolo contendere to a lesser charge or for any other reason unless the attorney knows or it is obvious that the charge is not supported by probable cause or cannot be proved at the time of trial.

 The statutes referenced are the Nevada DUI statutes for driving a personal car and driving a commercial vehicle.
-As this law states, the only way for a DUI in Nevada to not be a DUI is if the prosecutor believes they cannot prove their case or based on weak probable cause.
-This is why a Nevada DUI Lawyer like Charles Goodwin is so important.
-For your defense, you need an attorney who knows the ins and outs of DUI science and has experience working on Nevada DUI cases.
-Charles Goodwin has resolved hundreds of DUI cases in Nevada, including Las Vegas, Henderson, North Las Vegas, Boulder City, Mesquite, and Laughlin.
+As this law states, the only way for a DUI in Las Vegas, Nevada to not be a DUI is if the prosecutor believes they cannot prove their case or based on weak probable cause.
+This is why a Las Vegas DUI Lawyer like Charles Goodwin is so important.
+For your defense, you need an attorney who knows the ins and outs of DUI science and has experience working on Las Vegas DUI cases.
+Charles Goodwin has resolved hundreds of DUI cases in Southern Nevada, including Las Vegas, Henderson, North Las Vegas, Boulder City, Mesquite, and Laughlin.

 Whenever the issue of penalties comes up, a DUI Lawyer is necessary.
-Charles Goodwin, a Nevada DUI Defense Lawyer, can help.
+Charles Goodwin, a Las Vegas DUI Defense Lawyer, can help.
 Here's why:

 - Complexity: There is a lot of variation on DUI First penalties in Nevada and Las Vegas.
 Charles Goodwin knows how to navigate these complex issues to ensure that if you have a DUI, the penalties stay at the minimum sometimes regardless of BAC!